Tech, regulation, and the strange new innovation scorecard at CES 2018

 If there is a single takeaway I could offer about the scorecard, it would be this: More than being a true measure of entrepreneurship and innovation, the rankings reflect the anti-regulation agenda of the CTA.

-This philosophy reflects a fundamental gulf I’ve experienced in the way U.S. tech companies view regulation of any kind, and the way it is viewed broadly in Europe.
+This philosophy reflects a fundamental gulf I’ve experienced in the way U.S. tech companies view regulation of any kind and the way it is viewed broadly in Europe.
 U.S. tech companies see regulation as fundamentally incompatible with innovation.
 If you favor regulation, you are an enemy of the future.
 Period.
 It’s black and white.

 In Europe, on the other hand, regulation is seen as fundamental to protecting fairness and competition.
 You have referees on the field to make sure the rules are enforced, which in turn makes a game more competitive.
 Nobody ever thinks, “Gee, we should get rid of the refs and just let the teams make up their own rules.”
 Same goes for business and markets.